paulsinclair51/briteTest/docs/Contributor_Guide.md

-The document's update version tracks released updates to this document and does not correspond to a minor or patch version. `u` increments when document changes are published in a release without a change to `M`, and it resets to `0` when `M` is incremented.
+The document's update version tracks released updates to this document and does not correspond to a minor or patch version. `u` increments when document changes are released without a change to `M`, and it resets to `0` when `M` is incremented.
 </details>
 </details>